eltislab/eltislab.website/content/project/rhodococcal-biocatalysts/index.md

 ---
 title: Rhodococcal biocatalysts to produce high-value molecules
-subtitle: Creating sustainble bioproducts to reduce our dependance on petroleum and palm oil.
+subtitle: Creating sustainable bioproducts to reduce our dependence on petroleum and palm oil.
 summary: The biosynthetic potential of *Rhodococcus* can be harnessed to create sustainable chemicals and biomaterials that reduce our dependance on petroleum